 Backgammon is one of the oldest forms of fun, so it has a long and strange history that will make you appreciate the game even more.

-- In 1982, there was a United States court case that argued that backgammon should not be a competitive game because it was a form of gambling.
+- In 1982, there was a US court case that argued backgammon should not be a competitive game because it was a form of gambling.
 The prosecutor’s argument didn’t hold, and the game was deemed an activity that used skill instead of luck.

-- During the sixteenth century, the Catholic church banned backgammon.
-However, people still played in secrecy and thus foldable backgammon boards were created for quick concealment.
+- During the 16th century, the Catholic church banned backgammon.
+However, people still played in secrecy and thus the foldable backgammon boards were born!
+It was created for quick concealment.

-- In 1967, Tom Holland won the first backgammon world championships in Las Vegas.
+- In 1967, Tom Holland won the first backgammon world championship in Las Vegas.